SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

 \subsection{Spar-Reduce-Scatter Algorithm}

-To address the GA dilemma with low communication complexity, we propose \textit{Spar-Reduce-Scatter} (SRS) algorithm, which combines the Reduce-Scatter phase with multiple block-wise sparsification processes for the first time.
-Besides, to ensure high flexibility, i.e., efficiently working on any number of workers without additional operations and communication complexity, we propose a non-recursive structure for Reduce-Scatter.
-A worker's source and target workers are different at one transmission step in this structure.
-A six-worker example is provided to illustrate SRS, as shown in Figure~\ref{fig:Spar-Reduce-Scatter}.
-Besides, to clarify the SRS algorithm, we separate it into two processes: dividing and transmission with sparsification.
+{ To address the SGA dilemma with low communication complexity, we propose \textit{Spar-Reduce-Scatter} (SRS) algorithm, which combines the Reduce-Scatter phase with multiple block-wise sparsification processes for the first time.
+Moreover, we propose a non-recursive structure for Reduce-Scatter to ensure low communication complexity and efficiently work on any number of workers without additional operations.
+A worker's source and target workers differ at one transmission step in this structure.
+A six-worker example is provided to illustrate SRS, as shown in Figure~\ref{fig:Spar-Reduce-Scatter}.} Besides, to clarify the SRS algorithm, we set $d=1$ and separate SRS into two processes: partitioning and transmission with sparsification.

-\textbf{1) Dividing.} For worker $r^w$, which is the $w$-th worker of all $P$ workers, given gradients $G^{(w, t)}$ from the latest iteration $t$ after training one batch (forward propagation and backward propagation) and residuals $\xi^{t-1}_w$ from last iteration $t-1$.
+\textbf{1) Partitioning.} For worker $r^w$, which is the $w$-th worker of all $P$ workers, given gradients $G^{(w, t)}$ from the latest iteration $t$ after training one batch (forward propagation and backward propagation) and residuals $\xi^{t-1}_w$ from last iteration $t-1$.
 First, worker $r^w$ sums up $G^{(w, t)}$ and $\xi^{t-1}_w$ as new $G^{(w, t)}$.
-Then it divides $G^{(w, t)}$ into $P$ blocks $\{{G^{(w, t)}_0} , \ldots, {G^{(w, t)}_P}\}$ and sparsifies its local dense gradients by selecting top-$\tfrac{k}{P}$ values of each block.
-Then we divide $P$ blocks into one preservation bag $B_0$ and $l = \lceil \log_2P \rceil$ sending bags $\{B_{1}^w, \ldots, B_{l}^w\}$ in sequence.
+Then it partitions $G^{(w, t)}$ into $P$ blocks $\{{G^{(w, t)}_0} , \ldots, {G^{(w, t)}_P}\}$ and sparsifies its local dense gradients by selecting top-$\tfrac{k}{P}$ values of each block.
+Then we partition $P$ blocks into one preservation bag $B_0$ and $l = \lceil \log_2P \rceil$ sending bags $\{B_{1}^w, \ldots, B_{l}^w\}$ in sequence.
 These sending bags will be used as sending units in the following transmission steps, and we will preserve the preservation bag.
 Specifically, we start from the block ${G^{(w, t)}_w}$ and put it into the preservation bag $B_0^w$.
 Then we put the next $2^0$ blocks from $w+2^0$ to $w+2^1-1$ into sending bag $B_1^w$, and the following $2^1$ blocks from $w+2^1$ to $w+2^2-1$ into $B_2^w$.
 Repeat this process until all the blocks are put into different bags.
-Note that, in the dividing process, $P$ blocks are considered to line up in a circle, i.e., if reaching block $P$ in the dividing process, continue putting blocks from block $1$.
+Note that, in the partitioning process, $P$ blocks are considered to line up in a circle, i.e., if reaching block $P$ in the partitioning process, continue putting blocks from block $1$.
 It is possible that the remaining blocks are not enough to fill the last sending bag $B_{l}$, and the remaining number will be $E = P-2^{\lceil \log_2 P \rceil -1}$.